soo-h/DASweepDetect/README.md

 **Demo:**

-- Take a folder which containing only configuration files as input: Data is simulated based on configuration files in the simu folder and stored output in the simu_data folder.
+- Take a folder containing only configuration files as input: Data is simulated based on configuration files in the simu folder and stored output in the simu_data folder.

 ```shell
 python3.8 DASD.py simu -i simu_config/ -o simu_data